microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 For this hands-on challenge, you will decouple communication between two services.

-- Modify the `FineCollectionService` (`VehicleRegistrationService` class) so that it uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.
+- Modify the `FineCollectionService` (`VehicleRegistrationServiceProxy` class) so that it uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.
 - Start up a Dapr sidecar for the `VehicleRegistrationService`, `FineCollectionService` & `TrafficControlService`.
 - Run the `Simulation` application.